 Compiled from assorted newsletters, press cuttings, correspondence and various records associated with Anderida Writers, Eastbourne, by Membership Secretary and Website Contents Editor Elizabeth Wright, 2014

-Chairman Tony Flood reported that Anderida could boast of a record number of 19 published authors, and what was believed to be a record balance of £ 1,185.
-He said that treasurer Roger Hardman, accounts officer Mike Smith and the rest of our officals deserved a big pat on the back for this very healthy situation.
+Chairman Tony Flood reported that Anderida could boast of a record number of 19 published authors, and what was believed to be a record balance of £1,185.
+He said that treasurer Roger Hardman, accounts officer Mike Smith and the rest of our officials deserved a big pat on the back for this very healthy situation.

 The Anderida Accolade to the member giving outstanding service went to Heather Flood.
 The Short Story competition was won by Alan Baker, with Heather Flood taking the Poetry prize.

-Tony Flood stood down as chairman and was presented with a book of presscuttings, reports and pictures to commemorate the club's achievements during his five years in the role as well as an Outstanding Service award.
-His last acts as chairman were to encourage top crime writer Peter James to join us as Patron in succession to Jeffery Holland and fellow best selling author Tamara McKinley and actor Brian Capron to come on board as Vice Presidents.
+Tony Flood stood down as Chairman and was presented with a book of press cuttings, reports and pictures to commemorate the club's achievements during his five years in the role, as well as an Outstanding Service award.
+His last acts as Chairman were to invite top crime writer Peter James to join us as Patron in succession to Jeffrey Holland, and fellow best selling author Tamara McKinley and actor Brian Capron to come on board as Vice Presidents.

-Tony was elected President and Alan Baker took over as Chairman.
+Tony was elected President, and Alan Baker took over as Chairman.
 Gareth Thomas and Liz Wright stood down as Anderida's website host and contents editor respectively.
-Alistair Colley and his father Rod took over as website hosts and maintainers, while former Anderida Chairman Rob Crouch became website contents editor.
+Alaistair Colley and his father Rod took over as website hosts and maintainers, while former Anderida chairman Rob Crouch became website contents editor.

-After trying serveral venues, we established ourselves at The West Rocks Hotel Eastbourne, who provided a meeting room free of charge.
-This excellent deal was negotiated by Dave Wells and he received the Anderida Accolade for outstanding service during the year.
+After trying several venues, we established ourselves at the West Rocks Hotel, Eastbourne, who provided a meeting room free of charge.
+This excellent deal was negotiated by Dave Wells, and he received the Anderida Accolade for outstanding service during the year.